Kaprun Lifts & Terrain

 For the Powderhound

 When it snows in town, the off-piste terrain on skiers right of Maiskogel provides super enjoyable freeride descents through the fields & woods directly into town.
 Best scoped first from the centre of town, it is easy to make a wrong turn, but fun working it all out.
 Watch out for fences!
 Otherwise get up early & out wide on Kitzsteinhorn.
-Freeride descents from Kitzsteinhorn can be nearly 2,000m skiable vertical in good snow conditions.
+With a little skinning, freeride descents from Kitzsteinhorn can be nearly 2,000m skiable vertical in good snow conditions with potential exits all the way to Mühlbach.
 Whilst a guide is not essential, the journeys tend to require a little more planning than may be apparent.